-If you want to learn more about tax and subsidy policies, check out this nontechnical 2009 article by Gilbert Metcalf, a distinguished economist at Tufts University and CCL advisory board member.
+If you want to learn more about tax and subsidy policies, check out this nontechnical 2009 article by Gilbert Metcalf, a distinguished economist at Tufts University.
 A bit more comprehensive is "A Subsidy Primer" published by the International Institute for Sustainable Development.
-I also discuss some of these issues in a paper posted on Nerd Corner, "Carbon Fees and Regulations: Striking the Right Balance."